Former UW football star and longtime local horse-racing trainer Junior Coffey dies at 79

-Junior Coffey, who broke racial barriers as a star running back for the Washington Huskies and played in the NFL before spending decades as a local thoroughbred trainer, died Monday from congestive heart failure in Federal Way.
+Junior Coffey, who broke racial barriers as a star running back for the Washington Huskies and played in the NFL before spending decades as a local Thoroughbred trainer, died Monday from congestive heart failure in Federal Way.
 He was 79.

 “He was a very kind person with a ready smile, and people were drawn to him because he always had a laugh,” said Kathy Coffey, Junior’s wife for 55 years.